apache/db-jdo/HowToReleaseJDO.md

     Check the artifacts at [the Maven release repository](https://repository.apache.org/content/repositories/snapshots/)

+14. Update the distribution repository at https://apache.org/dist/db/jdo/ by adding the new release directory.
+    Check out the SVN repository at
+    https://dist.apache.org/repos/dist/release/db/jdo and add the new
+    release with all artifacts under the new directory.
+Make sure that the key used to sign the artifacts is included in the KEYS file.
+    Committing the new directory will trigger an update to the mirrors.

-14. Prepare and release the artifacts.
+15. Prepare and release the artifacts.
 There are interoperability issues with the maven release plugin and cygwin, so if on Windows, use a Windows command window for this step and the following one.